Oppositional Defiant Disorder Vs Conduct Disorder

 Q: What age do ODD and CD typically develop?
 A: ODD usually emerges during preschool or early elementary school years, while CD can develop in childhood or adolescence.

 Q: Is medication used to treat ODD and CD?
 A: Medication is not typically the first-line treatment for ODD and CD.
-However, if comorbid conditions like ADHD or depression are present, medication may be used to manage those symptoms.
+Still, if comorbid conditions like ADHD or depression are present, medication may be used to manage those symptoms.

 Q: How can I tell if my child's behavior is normal or indicative of ODD or CD?
 A: Consult with a mental health professional for a comprehensive assessment.
 They can evaluate your child's behavior in the context of their age, development, and social environment.